Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

 The Telegraf agent used for ISLE has a default configuration which runs the following plugins to monitor various services whether it is on a Production or Staging system.

+There are three `.conf` files found within `./config/tick/telegraf`
+  * `telegraf.conf` - Use this as a genric configuration for any system you'd like to monitor.
+Use this template file as a method to monitor ISLE environments that are not `Staging` or `Production`
+  * `telegraf.staging.conf` - Edit this file to run a full TICK stack on your ISLE Staging server which can monitor both your Staging and Production systems.
+  * `telegraf.production.conf` - Edit this file to point to your full TICK stack running on your ISLE Staging server.

-* To review or configure plugins, edit the `./config/tick/telegraf/telegraf.conf` file and navigate to the `INPUT PLUGINS` section starting Line 154.
+* To review or configure plugins, edit the appropriate `telegraf.conf` file for your environment and navigate to the `INPUT PLUGINS` section.

 If an ISLE User would like to add a plugin to monitor additional services, please review the additional information below on Telegraf plugins which can be found in two places: